burakyzn/secure-home/README.md

 # ✏️ Home Security System (IoT)

-This project was developed as a smart home security system for the IoT lecture.
+It is a smart home security system.
 It can report security breaches and provides a web panel to manage breaches.
 NodeMCU, Firebase and an MZ-80 infrared sensor were used in this project.

 # ⚙️ Install